Myroxylon: Species

 Some authors recognize infra-specific taxa based, mainly, in their balsam phytochemistry; while other authors do not recognize such categories.
 There are reports of differences in composition of balsams obtained from M. balsamum var. balsamum (Tolu balsam tree), M. balsamum var. pereirae (Peru balsam tree), and M. peruiferum (quina).

 It is in the flowering plant family Fabaceae (Leguminosae).
 There are two species:

+Distribution

-DistributionMyroxylon species grow in Central America (primarily in El Salvador) and South America.Myroxylon balsamum occurs in Central America, and northern and western South America, it is fairly common in tropical forest at 200–690 m altitude.
+Myroxylon species grow in Central America (primarily in El Salvador) and South America.

+Myroxylon balsamum occurs in Central America, and northern and western South America, it is fairly common in tropical forest at 200–690 m elevation.
 In Peru and Brazil this species is mostly associated with rivers, and sometimes grows on lateritic soil.
 It is found in remnants of mesophillous forest.
-At present it is considered as being of least concern (LC) according to CITES classification.Myroxylon peruiferum is disjunctly distributed in the Americas, from Mexico to northern Argentina and southern Brazil, though it has a wide distribution, it is not abundant within its area of occurrence.
+At present it is considered as being of least concern (LC) according to CITES classification.

+Myroxylon peruiferum is disjunctly distributed in the Americas, from Mexico to northern Argentina and southern Brazil, though it has a wide distribution, it is not abundant within its area of occurrence.
 It is found in remnants of mesophillous forest and dry habitats at 540–2000 m elevation.
 It is considered to be Near Threatened (NT), according to CITES classification.